mikemccabe210/amortizedassimilation/README.md

 introduce *amortized assimilation*, a framework for learning to assimilate in dynamical systems from sequences of noisy observations with no need for ground truth data.
 We motivate the framework by extending powerful results from self-supervised denoising to the dynamical systems setting through the use of differentiable simulation.
-Experimental results across several benchmark systems highlight the improved effectiveness of our approach over widely-used data assimilation methods.
 ## Installation

 ### Requirements